Membership of Palliative Care WA

 Palliative Care WA engages with organisations from a wide variety of sectors including health, community, aged, disability, education and research as well as all tiers of government.
 Government and non-government organisations are eligible for membership and must appoint one representative to be a point of contact.

-Membership fees are determined by the gross annual income of the organisation as declared in its annual report.
-All membership fees for 2023/24 below are inclusive of GST.
+Organisational membership fees are determined by the gross annual income of an organisation as evidenced in its annual report.
+All membership fees for 2025/26 below are inclusive of GST.
 Membership runs from 1 July – 30 June.

 Benefits of Membership